Nothing Phone (2) vs OnePlus Open

 Frequently Asked Questions

-Nothing Phone (2) excels if you value iconic transparent design with functional glyph interface lighting.
-OnePlus Open is better if you prioritize widely considered the best foldable hardware design (virtually no crease).
-Pick based on your budget and daily use.
+Nothing Phone (2) is the better choice if you prioritize iconic transparent design with functional glyph interface lighting.
+OnePlus Open wins if you value widely considered the best foldable hardware design (virtually no crease).
+Both are rated highly (4.6★ vs 4.1★), so consider your specific needs and budget.

 Affiliate disclosure